jdroob/clox/Notes.md

    ```
    final var a = 4;
    a = 4;   // ERROR
-   // OR

    var a = 2;
    final var a = 4;
    a = 2;   // ERROR
-   // OR

    final var a = 4;
    var a = 2;
    a = 4;   // NO ERROR
    ```
-   - For the global case, added a `globalIsFinal` tracker to the VM
+   - For the global case, added a `globalIsFinals` tracker to the VM

    ```
    typedef struct {